Sales Productivity: How to Get Your Organization Aligned

 Categories: Company Alignment | Sales Productivity

-Companies often function in silos, with sales, marketing, product and operations working separately, instead of together toward common goals.
+In today's ever-changing sales landscape, stagnating is not an option.
+If it seems that you've reached a growth plateau, or you're struggling to increase recurring revenue to meet your goals, you may be facing an alignment challenge.
+Too often, companies function in silos, with sales, marketing, product and operations working separately rather than together toward common goals.
 As each department works to meet company goals on their own, inefficiencies become rampant, with sales performance likely becoming one of the largest frustrations.
-Removing those silos can create and capture customer value, as well as streamline internal processes and administrative burdens.
+Removing those silos can create and capture customer value, as well as streamline internal processes and administrative burdens to increase overall productivity of your go-to-market teams.

-The Alignment that Creates Resilient Sales Teams:
+The Alignment that Creates Resilient Revenue Teams:

 Companies that drive repeatable revenue growth and resiliency in even the most challenging of sales environments all have one thing in common — cross-functional alignment around buyer value and solution differentiation.